vnapastiuk/virtus-clothing/README.md

-## Lesson-26-complete
+## Lesson-30

-In this repository, all our components have been converted to styled-components!
+In this lesson we are doing a large refactor!
+We need to convert all our sign in, sign up and authentication persistence checks into sagas.
+We don't necessarily need to do this for our application, but this is a good way to practice writing sagas in a real world application that may not leverage firebase/firestore or the observer pattern.

 # How to fork and clone